tomdwipo/agent/README.md

 # 🎵 Audio Transcription Tool

-A powerful, modular audio transcription application built with OpenAI Whisper and enhanced with AI-powered meeting analysis.
+A powerful, production-ready audio transcription application built with OpenAI Whisper and enhanced with AI-powered meeting analysis and PRD generation.
 This project features a clean, service-oriented architecture with configurable UI components and comprehensive customization options.

+**Version 1.0.0** - Production Ready ✅

 ## ✨ Features